 - Paper for layering.
 You can buy scrap booking paper in individual sheets or in pads or use scraps of whatever paper you have.

 - Rubber stamps and ink.
-Besides flowers, animals and a million other motifs for the outside, also think of what you want the inside to say.
+Besides flowers, animals and a million other motifs for the outside of your card, also think of what you want the inside to say.
 My favorites are thank you, happy birthday, thinking of you and congratulations.
 Ones like thanks a latte, I’m praying for you and it’s your special day come in handy, too.
 My all-time favorite is one that says “Wishing you a day filled with sunshine” because it works for virtually any occasion, even get well or sympathy.

 - Paper trimmer.
 Mine can handle a 12×12 piece of paper.

-- Scissors (regular and funky is fun).
+- Scissors (regular ones and the ones with funky zig-zag or scallop designs are fun).

 - Adhesive.
 Glue sticks are great.
 I love mounting squares, you can get a box of 500 for about $3.50.